apmwebdev/odin-rails-facebook/notes.md

 - Remove friend request status
 - Remove newsfeed route from home controller
 - Make posts show author card of some sort, not just name
-- Notifiables have many notifications?
-Or just 1?
 - Make comments and posts have same name for body/content